 One of my top priorities when I arrived in Panama was to get a yellow fever vaccine in preparation for my upcoming travel in Africa.
 I heard it was cheap and easy to get there compared to a relatively costly exercise in my home of Brisbane, Australia.
 The yellow fever vaccine in Australia costs $75 plus a consultation fee of $85.
 Cost of the vaccine in Panama is only $5 so if you're going to be in the region anyway then you should consider taking advantage of the savings!

-This proved to be problematic once I actually got there as there is not a lot of information online on where the vaccine is available.
+This proved to be easier said then done once I actually got there as there is not a lot of information online on where the vaccine is available.
 Since only select clinics provide it, I also struggled to get much info from locals since in Panama, yellow fever isn't really an issue and you don't need those shots for Panama.

 Now that I’ve personally gone through the process, I thought I would put some specific instructions together for anyone who needs to do the same.
 As with any medical procedure, be sure to consult a medical professional and be up to date with the relevant travel advice for the region in which you are travelling.

 If you’re looking for travel health information and advice check out the Bemused Backpacker website.
 It's run by a nurse and also has an online travel clinic service.
 Although I’ve not used the service I enjoy reading the articles on travel health.

 All you need to know to get the Yellow Fever Vaccine